If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 In some cases you might get an oil pressure light or a brake warning light.
 At other times you could be presented with a tyre pressure light or an ABS warning light.

-This will probably tell you that your anti-lock braking system needs to be looked at.
+This will probably tell you that your anti-lock braking system needs to be looked at, but some car symbols are harder to work out than others.

 Next, check your vehicle’s oil level by opening up the bonnet and using the dipstick in the oil inlet.

-If, however, the oil level does not seem to be low, restart your car.
-If the oil pressure warning light doesn’t go out when you restart, stop the engine again and make a call for roadside assistance.
+If the oil level doesn’t seem to be low, restart your car.
+If the oil warning light doesn’t go out when you restart, stop the engine again and make a call to your breakdown provider.

 Engine temperature warning light